clearent/ClearentIdtechIOSFramework/README.md

 7 - Monitor for errors by implementing the deviceMessage method.

 8 - When you are ready to process the payment, do a POST against endpoint /rest/v2/mobile/transactions/sale (for a sale).
 See demo app for an example (https://github.com/clearent/IDTech_VP3300_Demo)

+## Basic User Flow

+1 - Start a transaction.
+The framework exposes 3 methods for starting a transaction - emv_startTransaction (dip and swipe), ctls_startTransaction (contactless only), and device_startTransaction.
+If you will never support contactless use emv_startTransaction.
+If you plan on supporting contactless we recommend the device_startTransaction method since it supports contactless, dip, and swipe.

+-(RETURN_CODE) device_startTransaction:(double)amount amtOther:(double)amtOther type:(int)type timeout:(int)timeout tags:(NSData*)tags forceOnline:(BOOL)forceOnline  fallback:(BOOL)fallback;

+2 - Interact with reader - If you are using bluetooth make sure you've pressed the button on the reader.
+The bluetooth reader should have a blue led flashing quickly.
+This means it's connected and can communicate with the reader.
+The framework will callback in the deviceMessage with some messages that are indicate what is going on.
+If you see a message similar to 'Insert,swipe or, tap', that means to go ahead and have the card interact with the reader.

+3 - Success - If you get a callback to the successfulTransactionToken it means the card was reader successfully and translated to a transaction token.

+4 - Failure - The framework will send messages back that indicate failure. ex - TERMINATE, 'Card read error'.
+When this happens, you can call the device_cancelTransaction method to cancel the current transaction and then attempt again.
+If the problem persists it is recommended you key in the card and use the manual entry process.

 ## Use the Clearent Framework to create a transaction token (JWT) for a manually entered card